srobo/docs/competition-simulator.md

 ### Updates

 Occasionally, we may release an update to the simulation.
-To update, you will need to copy your code out of the `competition-simulator-master` directory, delete the directory, and re-download it using the above link.
-Then you can replace the new `controllers/sr_controller/sr_controller.py` with your existing code.
+To update, you will need to delete the `competition-simulator-master` directory, and re-download it using the above link.

 ## Robot